awsdocs/amazon-rds-user-guide/doc_source/USER_ReadRepl.XRgn.md

     --source-db-instance-identifier arn:aws:rds:us-east-1:123456789012:db:mydbinstance
 ```

-The following parameters are also required for creating an encrypted read replica in another AWS Region:
+The following parameter is also required for creating an encrypted read replica in another AWS Region:
-+  `--source-region` – The AWS Region of the source DB instance\.

-  If `--source-region` isn't specified, you must specify a `--pre-signed-url` value\.
-A presigned URL is a URL that contains a Signature Version 4 signed request for the `CreateDBInstanceReadReplica` operation that is called in the source AWS Region\.
-For more information about presigned URLs, see [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBInstanceReadReplica.html)\.
 +  `--kms-key-id` – The AWS KMS key identifier of the KMS key to use to encrypt the read replica in the destination AWS Region\.

 **Example of an encrypted cross\-Region read replica**